sky-0318/T2V-CompBench/README.md

 # T2V-CompBench
+## T2V-CompBench dataset
+The T2V-CompBench dataset includes 700 prompts from 7 categories, each with 100 prompts.

+Each category is saved in a .txt file in the ```prompts/``` directory.

 ## MLLM-based Evaluation
 We use LLaVA as the MLLM model to evaluate the four categories: consistent attribute binding, dynamic attribute binding, action binding and object interactions.
 #### 1: Install Requirements